amandaguglieri/hackinglife/docs/thick-applications/tca-reversing-and-patching.md

 ![graphic](../img/tca-61.png)

 **3.** Locate the function decryptPassword().
 That's the one we would love to run.
 For that locate where it is called from.
 Add a Breakpoint there.
 Run the code.
 You will be asked about which executable to run (select DVTA.exe).
-After that the code will be executed up to the breakpoint.
+After that, the code will be executed up to the breakpoint.
 Enter credentials and see in the Notification area how variables are being called.

 ![graphic](../img/tca-62.png)